 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

-Chinese international travel increases !
+Chinese international travel increases!

 For the Chinese New Year, 6.15 million Chinese people made overseas trips, up 7% from last year, according to official statistics.
-China’ international travellers are young (over a third are ages 25-34) whilst 69% say they prefer destinations where they can purchase luxury goods, according to a study from Aviator, the travel marketing arm of Kinetic.
+China’ international travelers are young (over a third are ages 25-34) whilst 69% say they prefer destinations where they can purchase luxury goods, according to a study from Aviator, the travel marketing arm of Kinetic.

-This new wave of tourist prioritize shopping as part of their itinerary and sense of identity.
+This new wave of tourist prioritizes shopping as part of their itinerary and sense of identity.
 Rich Millenials have become the key market sector for luxury brands to target as they are spending abroad like never before.

 The report also highlights that 74 million “travel-ready millennials” will be graduating from Chinese universities over the next 10 years with continued exponential growth expected.